Hitler's would-be assassin: A lone wolf who acted on his ideals | DW | 08.11.2019

-On Nov 8, 1939, Georg Elser, a German carpenter, almost changed the course of history.
+On November 8, 1939, Georg Elser, a German carpenter, almost changed the course of history.
 But his bomb missed killing Adolf Hitler by 13 minutes.
-It would take post-war Germany decades to acknowledge Elser's actions.
+It would take postwar Germany decades to acknowledge Elser's actions.

 Adolf Hitler reportedly said that he had the "luck of the devil" on his side throughout his years in power in Nazi Germany.
 Whether there were evil spirits at play during his reign of terror is a matter for speculation.